Relationships can be a source of love and affection and make us feel a sense of belonging in life.

 There may be times when you want to change your mind and allow that person back into your life, so anything you can do to keep yourself focused and motivated will help you achieve your goal.

-For example, if you want to create some emotional distance from a partner, you may not want to chat to them right now, but you’re happy to talk again after a few weeks or months, it may turn out that they don’t respect your wishes and keep trying to contact you.
-Let them know about your boundary.
+For example, if you want to create some emotional distance from a partner, you may not want to chat with them right now, but you’re happy to talk again after a few weeks or months, it may turn out that they don’t respect your wishes and keep trying to contact you even through phone calls.
+Let them know about your boundaries.

 The very fact that you’re reading this article means that you know some physical and emotional distance from a specific person is in your best interest.
 If anything, we hope that what you’ve taken from reading today is that it is admittedly hard to detach ourselves from people from whom we had formed a close bond, but just because it’s hard doesn’t mean it’s impossible.

 Save this article, or write down your thoughts about it.
-Keep in contact with those whom you know will offer your support and keep you accountable on your journey.
+Keep in contact with those whom you know will offer you support and keep you accountable on your journey.